 Panasonic Arc 5 is a series of high-end foil shavers and followed Arc 4 which in itself was a force to be reckoned with.
 Arc 5 made its first show in 2009 and since then has gone through various revisions and iterations.

 FYI, “K” in the name denotes the color of the shaver and it is expected that these models will have some further color options in them and the suffix will change accordingly.

-What else these new models have to offer; we will go through various aspects in further details, stay with us.
+What else do these new models have to offer; we will go through various aspects in further detail, stay with us.

 Table of Contents

 - Panasonic Arc 5 ES-LV97/ES-LV67 Highlights